And-Rahul/And-Rahul/README.md

 ------

 ### About Me 🚀
-🎓 I’m an Open-Source enthusiast & a junior pursuing Bachelors degree at NIT Trichy. </br>
+🎓 I’m an Open-Source enthusiast & a senior pursuing Bachelors degree at NIT Trichy. </br>
 👨‍💻  I am passionate about Web Development and Web Designing </br>

-- 🧑‍💻 I have worked as a SDE intern at iQub and Web Designer intern at [AVIPL](https://avipl.in)
+- 🧑‍💻 I have worked as a SDE intern at [iQub](https://www.linkedin.com/company/iqubcell/) and Web Designer intern at [AVIPL](https://avipl.in)
 - 🔭 I’m currently working on **Web Dev**
 - 👯 I’m looking to collaborate on **OPEN SOURCE**
 - 📫 How to reach me: andhavarapurahul@gmail.com